Tenants, supporters block sheriff from enforcing eviction order in East York

 “This shouldn’t happen to anyone, that’s the problem.
 There needs to be no COVID-19-related evictions.”

 In an email sent to toronto.com at 6:30 p.m.
-Monday, David Frankel, a property manager with Ranee Management, said this morning’s case at 108 Goodwood Park Court “predates COVID and has nothing to do with nonpayment of rent.”
+Monday, Sept.
+21, David Frankel, a property manager with Ranee Management said this morning’s case at 108 Goodwood Park Court "predates COVID and has nothing to do with non-payment of rent."

 "We cannot disclose detailed information regarding the situation.
 However, it should be noted that the tenancy termination order was issued on consent between the Landlord and Tenant (with guidance from legal counsel)," he wrote.